arlogy/devnotes/data/csv_parsing_for_the_developer.md

 Again, dekkai crashed in the last two tests, so no results are available.
 String.split is not applicable here because additional code is needed to correctly parse quoted fields.
-Therefore and considering only the last result, papaparse is still Papa (the fastest), followed by jsu which finished about 1 second behind, then comes csv-parser and csv-parse which are about 2 seconds behind jsu.
+Therefore and considering only the result of the last test, papaparse is still Papa (the fastest), followed by jsu which finished about 1 second behind, then comes csv-parser and csv-parse which are about 2 seconds behind jsu.
 The other parsers are less interesting in terms of speed at this stage.

-#### Fun facts
+#### Other facts

-What's surprising is how fast the fast-csv parser is...
-If the problem is not in our benchmarks, it may be interesting to read their source code to understand the reason of the slowness.
-Also note that some parsers may be using Node.js threads to speed up parsing: jsu doesn't use any.
+Surprisingly, the fast-csv parser is the slowest, and it may be interesting to read its source code to understand the reason of the slowness.
+Moreover, some parsers may be using Node.js threads to speed up parsing; jsu doesn't use any.
 It's also not certain that all parsers are RFC 4180 compliant, but papaparse and jsu surely are.